gjanco/mezmo-dd-marketplace/fairwinds_insights/README.md

 ### Installation

-Login to Fairwinds Insights and navigate to your Organization's Settings page, then enter your Datadog API key in the API Key field under the Datadog section.
+Login to [Fairwinds Insights][1] and navigate to your Organization's Settings page, then enter your Datadog API key in the API Key field under the Datadog section.

 ### Configuration